littledivy/covid19-pune/README.md

 Mass screening has started for testing people on Singhad road as the first cases were detected there.

-After the can driver that had tested positive yesterday for corona, Ola and Uber have issued a precaution regarding the pick up of passengers from the airport.
+After the cab driver that had tested positive yesterday for corona, Ola and Uber have issued a precaution regarding the pick up of passengers from the airport.
 They are distributing sanitizers and masks to their drivers and ensuring safety of all the stakeholders.